≈ 90 minutes · With intermission

 Stephanie pursued her music studies in Montreal, first at Marianopolis College with Carolyn Christie, then at McGill University with Denis Bluteau, and finally at the Conservatoire de Musique de Montréal, where she completed a Master's in Flute Performance with Marie-Andrée Benny.

-Stephanie is a prize-winner at the OSM Competition, the Canadian Music Competition, the Prix d'Europe, and the Orchestra Toronto Concerto Competition.
+Stephanie is a prize-winner at the OSM, Canadian Music, Prix d’Europe, and Orchestra Toronto Concerto competitions.

 Anna Petersen joined the NAC Orchestra as Second Oboe and English Horn in 2013.
 She has performed orchestral and chamber concerts throughout Canada and the United States and internationally in China, Hong Kong, New Zealand, and Europe.